Dinesh0727/template-matching/README.md

-Analysis is done based on 500 input messages
+Analysis is done based on 500 input messages and after narrowing down the templates with esmeaddr

 N-Gram Tokenizer:
 It occupied 1.8 GB of disk space.